Magazine (firearms): Pan

 Pan magazine as used on a 7.92x57mm Lewis Gun.

-Pan magazines differ from other circular magazines in that the cartridges are stored perpendicular to the axis of rotation, rather than being parallel, and are usually mounted on top of the firearm.
+Pan magazines differ from other circular magazines in that the cartridges are stored perpendicular to the axis of rotation, rather than parallel, and are usually mounted on top of the firearm.
 This type is used on the Lewis Gun, Vickers K, Bren Gun (only used in anti-aircraft mountings), Degtyaryov light machine gun, and American-180 submachine gun.
-A highly unusual example was found on the Type 89 machine gun fed from two 45-round quadrant-shaped pan magazines (each magazine held nine of the five-round stripper clips).
+The Type 89 machine gun was, highly unusually, fed from two 45-round quadrant-shaped pan magazines, each holding nine five-round stripper clips.

 Helical

 Calico pioneered the helical magazine design.
 Pictured is the company's M960 carbine.

 Helical magazines extend the drum magazine design so that rounds follow a spiral path around an auger-shaped rotating follower or drive member, allowing for large ammunition capacity in a relatively compact package (compared to a regular box magazine of similar capacity).
-Early helical magazine designs include that patented by an unidentified inventor through the patent agent William Edward Newton in 1857 and the internal magazine of the Evans Repeating Rifle, patented in the late 1860s.
+Early helical magazine designs include that patented by an unidentified inventor through the patent agent William Edward Newton in 1857 and the integral magazine of the Evans Repeating Rifle, patented in the late 1860s.
 This type of magazine is used by the Calico M960, PP-19 Bizon, CS/LS06 and KBP PP90M1.
-The North Korean military uses a 100- to 150- round helical magazine in the Type 88 assault rifle.
-Helical magazines offer substantially more ammunition carriage; however, they are inherently complex designs.
-As such, they can be difficult to load and may decrease the reliability of feeding the weapon.
+The North Korean military uses a 100- to 150-round helical magazine in the Type 88 assault rifle.
+Helical magazines carry substantially more ammunition but are inherently complex, which can make them difficult to load and less reliable in operation.